 Excitement is in the air here at Vantage!
 We're so excited for the 44th Tokyo Motor Show that kicks off this week and ends on the 8th November.
 Attracting people from all over the world, manufacturers will be revealing their newest concepts as well as future launches at the Tokyo Big Sight Exhibition Centre over 9 days.

 You may have been lucky enough to catch a glimpse of concept art of these models, but it's even more exciting to actually see the vehicles being produced and going on display, captivating car lovers and the automotive industry alike.
-With Toyota, Lexus, Honda and Mazda all presenting their amazing new technologies, designs and concepts, it's set to be an exciting nine days for all of us here at Vantage and we want to share all the gossip with you!
+With Toyota, Lexus and Honda all presenting their amazing new technologies, designs and concepts, it's set to be an exciting nine days for all of us here at Vantage and we want to share all the gossip with you!

 Read on to find out everything you need to know about the 2015 Tokyo Motor Show.